What are Cable Glands?

 Double Compression Glands

-However, these glands are typically about 30% longer and more expensive compared to single compression glands.
+However, these glands are approximately 30% longer and more expensive compared to single compression glands.

 Click to have a look at our wide range of Cable Glands!